Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital

-Here, the spinor is not only shifted by a Bravais lattice vector $\bm{R}_n$ but it is also rotated by the angle $\phi_n = \bm{q}\cdot\bm{R}_n$ along the $z$-axis on the Bloch sphere with $\sigma_z$ being a Pauli matrix.
+Here, the spinor is not only shifted by a Bravais lattice vector $\bm{R}_n$ but it is also rotated by the angle $\phi_n = \bm{q}\cdot\bm{R}_n$ about the $z$-axis on the Bloch sphere with $\sigma_z$ being a Pauli matrix.

-In the following, we show that the translation defined by Eq. (\ref{eq:Generalized_Bloch_theorem}) leaves the Hamiltonian $H=H_0 + H_{\mathrm{SC}}$ of a superconducting system consisting of lattice ($H_0$) and pairing ($H_{\mathrm{SC}}$) term invariant, i.e., that it obeys a generalized Bloch theorem.
+In the following, we show that the translation defined by Eq.~(\ref{eq:Generalized_Bloch_theorem}) leaves the Hamiltonian $H=H_0 + H_{\mathrm{SC}}$ of a superconducting system consisting of lattice ($H_0$) and pairing ($H_{\mathrm{SC}}$) term invariant, i.e., that it obeys a generalized Bloch theorem.
 In Nambu space, the Hamiltonian takes in $d$ dimensions the form